brunopamplona/streaming-economics-infrastructure-trade-offs/README.md

 Marketing Science is not just modeling → it's decision systems Retention, acquisition, and infra are interdependent The best insights come from connecting layers, not isolating them

+Status: 🔄 In progress — converting from Excel to Python notebooks